Table of Contents

 Yes.
-We all are lucky to have plants reproduce sexually.
+We are lucky to have plants reproduce sexually.

 Sexual reproduction in plants

 All flowering plants, also known as angiosperms, are the most diverse group of plants.
-Flowers are called as the reproductive part of the plant as it comprises of the reproductive organs.
+Flowers are known as the reproductive part of the plant, as it comprises the reproductive organs.
 There are two types of flowers.

 Also Read: Types of Pollination